umich-michr/backend-middleware/README.md

 The two configuration parameters you have to specify at a minimum are your data file and resource to url parameter mapping.

 _**dataFiles**_ specifies the location and type of files containing resource representations in JSON.
 The dataFiles can be viewed as your database which can be queried by the url expressions.
 From the config above if the following was in <project_root_folder>/example/middleware-config/data/employees.json then https://..../backend-middleware/employees would return what was in that file as json. _The file names should be the same as the resource names you would expect in the url using the extension you specified in the config object._

+* **When the data files are read, if the mapping file designates an attribute to be of date type then those values will be converted to long numeric date representations using moment.js library and the date format specified in the config (_urlParameterDateFormat_) then stored.**
 ```javascript
 [
     {